Just like job interviews and dates, dispensary first impressions matter.

 For inventory control, auditing, and compliance concerns, the pharmacy model is the best because all products are in a secure inventory room, accessible to only select employees.
 That means you only have to audit and manage inventory in one location, and the fewer employees who have access to live product, the lower the security risk.

 This model is the least positive experience for customers or patients because it feels clinical, and they have to show ID up to three times (at check in, purchase, and pickup).
-They also have to go to three different locations within your store to make a purchase.
-This model also leads to longer transaction times.
+They also have to go to three different locations (and interact with three different people) within your store to make a purchase.
+This model also leads to longer transaction times and more human interaction.

 This model requires a budtender working one-to-one with the patient/customer, but it also requires a dedicated staff person working in the inventory room.